 ArcGIS Runtime SDK NuGet packages are hosted on NuGet.org.
 If you have an internet connection, you can access these packages and add them to your Visual Studio project without having to install anything locally.

-If you need locally available NuGet packages but cannot install the Visual Studio Extension (perhaps you're developing while offline on a Mac computer using Xamarin Studio, for example), you can download the packages you need from NuGet.org.
+If you need locally available NuGet packages but cannot install the Visual Studio Extension (perhaps you're developing while offline or using Visual Studio for Mac, for example), you can download the packages you need from NuGet.org.

 - Open the NuGet Package Manager (Project > Manage NuGet Packages, for example).

 - Choose the Browse tab in the manager and the nuget.org package source.
 NuGet hosts around 100,000 packages, so you'll need to use the Search text box to locate the ArcGIS Runtime packages.